Intervention/docs/image/v3/basics/instantiation.md

 #### Supported Image Sources

-This method not only supports filepaths as an argument.
-The following argument formats are accepted.
+The following `input` argument formats are accepted.

 - Path in filesystem
-- File Pointer resource
-- `SplFileInfo` object
 - Raw binary image data
 - Base64 encoded image data
 - Data Uri
+- File Pointer resource
+- `SplFileInfo` object
 - Intervention Image Instance (instance of `Intervention\Image\Image`)
 - Encoded Intervention Image (instance of `Intervention\Image\EncodedImage`)
 - Driver-specific image (instance of `GDImage` or `Imagick`)

-To decode the raw input data, you can optionally specify a decoding strategy with the second parameter.
+To decode the input data, you can optionally specify a decoding strategy with the second parameter.
 This can be an array of class names or objects of decoders to be processed in sequence.
 In this case, the input must be decodedable with one of the decoders passed.
 It is also possible to pass a